lanl/singularity-eos/doc/sphinx/src/models.rst

 Practically, this means :math:`e_0` should be positive for any energetic material.

-To provide the energy offset to the Davis Products EOS, `the energy shift modifier<modifiers shifted EOS>`_ should be used.
+To provide the energy offset to the Davis Products EOS, `the energy shift modifier`_ should be used.
 Note that the convention there is that the shift is positive, so :math:`-e_0` should be provided to the shift modifier.

+.. _the energy shift modifier: modifiers shifted EOS

 The constructor for the Davis Products EOS is